 “It’s a space where there’s a spot for everybody,” says Rosehart.
 And building inclusivity into the complex is “moving the needle” in terms of student success and increasing diversity in the faculty.
 “When students start at Schulich School of Engineering we want them to be able to finish and we’re seeing that the space is helping.”

-Frank Maurer, PhD, computer science professor and head of the Agile Software Engineering (ASE) group at UCalgary, joined the Faculty of Science in 1997.
+Dr. Frank Maurer, PhD, computer science professor and head of the Agile Software Engineering (ASE) group at UCalgary, joined the Faculty of Science in 1997.
 ASE conducts industry-oriented research on immersive analytics and application engineering for digital surfaces.
-View Frank's publications
+Read more about Frank

-Chad Saunders, PhD, joined UCalgary's Haskayne School of Business as an assistant professor in 2007 and holds adjunct appointments with the Department of Community Health Sciences and the Department of Medicine at the Cumming School of Medicine, where he is the eHealth Services and Strategy Lead with the healthcare innovation incubator the Ward of the 21st Century.
-View Chad's publications
+Dr. Chad Saunders, PhD, joined UCalgary's Haskayne School of Business as an assistant professor in 2007 and holds adjunct appointments with the Department of Community Health Sciences and the Department of Medicine at the Cumming School of Medicine, where he is the eHealth Services and Strategy Lead with the healthcare innovation incubator the Ward of the 21st Century.
+Read more about Chad

-Linda Duffett-Leger, assistant professor in UCalgary's Faculty of Nursing, researches how to reduce the economic and human costs associated with chronic illness by developing innovative health promotion and disease prevention strategies and technologies.
-View Linda's publications
+Dr. Linda Duffett-Leger, PhD, assistant professor in UCalgary's Faculty of Nursing, researches how to reduce the economic and human costs associated with chronic illness by developing innovative health promotion and disease prevention strategies and technologies.
+Read more about Linda

-Yvonne Poitras Pratt, PhD, is an assistant professor in UCalgary's Werklund School of Education, where she teaches courses in Indigenous Education and adult education.
+Dr. Yvonne Poitras Pratt, PhD, is an assistant professor in UCalgary's Werklund School of Education, where she teaches courses in Indigenous Education and adult education.
 Yvonne's research concentrates on the multiple ways in which transformative learning can be invoked within classrooms and at the community level through experiential learning and creative imaginings.
 Yvonne is of Métis ancestry with family in the Fishing Lake Métis Settlement in Alberta.
-View Yvonne's publications
+Read more about Yvonne

 Erin Sullivan is an instructor in UCalgary's Department of Chemistry.
 Prior to this, she worked as a Post-Doctoral Fellow at UCalgary and as a Laboratory Instructor at Mount Royal University.
 She has a PhD in organic chemistry from the University of Alberta and a BSc in organic chemistry, with honours, from Mount Allison University.